• Murray Cooper

 Conservation Value:

-The vast scale of Manú National Park—spanning Andean highlands, cloud forest and lowland Amazonian fortest—makes it a stronghold for apex predators and species with large home ranges or that are rare and widely distributed.
+The vast scale of Manú National Park, in southwestern Peru—spanning Andean highlands, cloud forest, and lowland Amazonian forest—makes it a stronghold for apex predators and species with large home ranges or that are rare and widely distributed.
 The elevational range of Manú, from 300 feet to 11,000 feet above sea level, enhances its importance for the ability of species to adapt to climate change.
-The spectacled bear (‘Ukuku’ in Quechua) is a cultural icon for the Quechua indigenous people because its movements replicate the seasonal migrations of the ancestral Quechua and traditional groups like the Keros Quechua, who migrate with the seasons to move crops and livestock into different life zones.
-These highly arboreal bears are one of the few large mammal species to move freely from cloud forest to upper elevation grasslands and thus may play an important role in seed dispersal.
+The Andean bear (‘Ukuku’ in Quechua) is a cultural icon for the Quechua indigenous people because its movements replicate the seasonal migrations of the ancestral Quechua.
+These bears are one of the few large mammals that use the entire highland-to-lowland range in Manú National Park and thus, may play an important role in seed dispersal.
 The species is designated as Vulnerable and its population is decreasing.

 Threats: